Lynda Laurence: The Supremes (1972–1973)

-While with The Supremes at Motown, Laurence was never given the opportunity to record a lead vocal, however she did sing lead in concert on two occasions, the first being her debut with the Supremes in May 1972 at Hawaii's H.I.C Arena, when she replaced a sick Jean Terrell to perform alongside Wilson and Birdsong, and later at the Copacabana in New York.
-She also contributed the occasional lead in concert, singing a lead verse to the group's 1972 live version of "Love The One Your With".
+While with the Supremes at Motown, Laurence did not record a lead vocal, however she did sing lead in concert on two occasions, the first being her debut with the Supremes in May 1972 at Hawaii's H.I.C Arena, when she replaced a ill Jean Terrell to perform alongside Wilson and Birdsong, and later at the Copacabana in New York.
+She also contributed the occasional lead in concert, singing a lead verse to the group's 1972 live version of "Love The One You're With".

-In October 1973, when Laurence was expecting a baby herself, she was again replaced by a returning Birdsong.
+In 1973, Despite the success towards the end of the year, Terrell and Laurence decided that it would be best for the Supremes to leave Motown and seek another record label, however, Motown owned the name "Supremes".
+By October, when Laurence was expecting a child herself, she was again replaced by a returning Birdsong.
 In addition, Terrell quit that year and was replaced by Scherrie Payne.

 Later career

-In 1975, Laurence, along with Tucker and soon-to-be-Supreme Susaye Greene, together with others added backing vocals to Stevie Wonder's Songs in the Key of Life, which was released in 1976.
+In 1975, Laurence, along with Tucker and soon-to-be-member Susaye Greene, together with others added backing vocals to Stevie Wonder's Songs in the Key of Life, which was released in 1976.
 The same year, Laurence teamed up again with Tucker, this time under the name The Wilton Place Street Band.
 Under the leadership of Laurence's then-husband, the record producer and musician Trevor Lawrence, they recorded "Disco Lucy", which was a re-working of the theme tune to the I Love Lucy show.

-In 2000, Laurence joined Diana Ross and Scherrie Payne for the Return to Love Tour billed as Diana Ross & The Supremes, despite the three principals never having been members of the numerous Supremes line-ups together at any previous time.
+In 2000, Laurence joined Diana Ross and Scherrie Payne for the Return to Love Tour billed as Diana Ross & the Supremes, despite the fact that the three were never members of the group at the same time.
 The tour was cancelled after less than half of the scheduled dates.